Concluding Balladeer’s Blog’s examination of another old, old, OLD Marvel Comics hit.

 If a world held out against him for several hundred of our Earth years that would still provide several centuries worth of comparatively “heroic” existence before he inevitably won out.
 Multiple generations would come and go with only the last one knowing ultimate defeat.

 As Marvel Comics – through Thanos – reminds us, life is nothing but struggle, pain and purpose and after a lifetime of effort it all comes to naught anyway.
 Not even the Magus will ever know a moment’s peace or tranquility through all the suffering and drama that he authors.

 His eternal need to conquer those remaining worlds which do not yet worship him will never know satisfaction no matter how many thousands or millions of years go by.
 No rest.
 No completion.
 No closure.

 In a way it put me in mind of Louis in the original Interview With The Vampire novel: Sure he may live forever but the need to feed is always hanging over him, driving him on like a whip to a horse.
 Louis’ nightmarish dread as he looked into that future of night after night filled with hunting and killing would be similar to the Magus’ dread as he looked into a future of never-ending war, conquest, governing, dealing with political intrigues, on and on forever.

 Hey, “such is Life,” Magus!

 “THE CHAMPION OF DEATH” – Not that I’m advocating Thanos’ plan to snuff out all life everywhere in order to give all of us the “blessing” of tranquility and rest from our Sisyphian struggles.
-Starlin’s triumph was the way he made readers recoil in horror from BOTH the Champion of Life, the Magus, and the Champion of Death, Thanos.
+This story nicely made readers recoil in horror from BOTH the Champion of Life, the Magus, and the Champion of Death, Thanos.